 Oral–Systemic Health

-The oral–systemic connection links oral conditions to overall health—touching diabetes, cardiovascular disease, cancer, pregnancy, and respiratory infections.
-This hub organizes evidence, resources, and integration strategies for clinicians, advocates, and partners.
+The oral–systemic connection links oral health to systemic conditions—touching diabetes, cardiovascular disease, cancer, pregnancy, and respiratory infections.
+This hub organizes evidence, resources, and integration strategies for academics, clinicians, advocates, and partners.

-SFG convenes and facilitates partners to translate evidence into action—advancing dental–medical integration, preventive oral health, and equity-focused policy.
-Use this page to explore condition-specific insights and share practical tools that connect oral health to overall wellness.
+SFG convenes and collaborates with partners to translate evidence into action—advancing medical-dental integration, preventive oral health, and equity-focused policy.
+Use this page to explore condition-specific evidence and share actionable tools that connect oral health to overall wellness.

 Why Oral–Systemic Health Matters

-This hub curates high-value summaries and toolkits you can reuse across newsletters, education, and advocacy—making it easier to align clinical practice, public messaging, and policy.
+This hub curates high-value summaries and toolkits you can use across newsletters, education, and advocacy—making it easier to align clinical practice, public messaging, and policy.

 Understanding the Oral–Systemic Connection

-Recognizing these links shifts oral health from a stand-alone specialty to an essential part of whole-person care.
+Recognizing these links shifts oral health from a siloed specialty to an essential component of whole-person care.
 Coordinated prevention and early intervention—regular dental visits, tobacco cessation, nutrition counseling, and periodontal therapy—can improve chronic-disease outcomes and lower healthcare costs.
 This alignment of medical and dental teams is known as medical–dental integration (MDI), a cornerstone of modern preventive care.

-From an equity standpoint, the oral–systemic framework helps reveal how social and structural factors affect both oral and overall health.
+From an equity standpoint, the oral–systemic framework reveals how social and structural factors affect both oral and overall health.
 Populations that face barriers to dental coverage, transportation, or health literacy also experience higher rates of systemic disease.
-Addressing these shared determinants advances oral health equity while improving population health.
+Addressing these shared social determinants advances oral health equity while improving population health.

-Through its role as a facilitator and convener, the Santa Fe Group brings together researchers, clinicians, policymakers, and public-health advocates to accelerate this integration.
-By sharing research, practical toolkits, and policy guidance, SFG helps translate evidence into collective action—turning knowledge about the oral–systemic link into measurable improvements in prevention, access, and wellness.
+Through its role as a convener and facilitator, the Santa Fe Group brings together researchers, academics, clinicians, policymakers, and public-health advocates to accelerate integration.
+By sharing research evidence, actionable toolkits, and policy guidance, SFG drives change through collective action—turning knowledge about the oral–systemic link into measurable improvements in prevention, access, and wellness.

 The Santa Fe Group’s Role